mahbubabbas/camerax2/README.md

-# CameraX
+# CameraX2

 A camera plugin for flutter, which use CameraX on Android, native API on iOS, supports camera preview, capture and analyze.

-*Note*: This plugin is inspired by the official [camera](https://pub.dev/packages/camera) project but more simple to use, and use [MLKit](https://developers.google.cn/ml-kit) in native for image analyze.
+*Note*: This plugin is inspired by the official [camerax](https://pub.dev/packages/camerax) project but more simple to use, and use [MLKit](https://developers.google.cn/ml-kit) in native for image analyze.

 ## Features

 - [x] CameraView widget.
 - [x] Control the torch.
-- [ ] Access to a text stream.
-- [ ] Access to a face stream.
+- [x] Access to a face stream.
-- [ ] Access to a pose stream.
 - [x] Access to a barcode stream.
-- [ ] Access to image labels stream.
-- [ ] Access to a object detection and tracking stream.
-- [ ] Access to a digital ink recoginition stream.
-- [ ] Access to custom models stream.
-- [ ] Detect barcode from an image.
 - [ ] Photo capture ability.
-- [ ] Video record ability.

 ## Getting Started

-Add `camerax` as a [dependency in your pubspec.yaml file](https://flutter.dev/using-packages/).
+Add `camerax2` as a [dependency in your pubspec.yaml file](https://flutter.dev/using-packages/).

 ```
 dependencies:
-  camerax: ^<latest-version>
+  camerax2: ^<latest-version>
 ```

 ### Android